abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 ## Part 2: Populating the Ranks Data - Initial Seeds

-The code in this part is made of a single line:
+The code in this part is made of a single line

-    var ranks = links.mapValues(v => 1.0)    // create a new RDD <key,one>
+    var ranks = links.mapValues(v => 1.0)    // create the ranks <key,one> RDD from the links RDD

-which creates a third RDD that is also made of a key/value pair, but in this case a <string,double> pair. <br>
+which creates a key/value pair RDD as follows: <br>

 &nbsp;  Key  &emsp;  Value (Double)
 <br> &nbsp;  url_4 &emsp;  1.0